 Who would enjoy your work?
 Who’s your audience?

-OFFICER, GENTLEMAN, MONSTER will be out in 2022, but I’m not sure after that.
-There’s a particular event I would like to write about, but where it happened is important to the plot and that might reveal more than I’m prepared to at this stage.
+INSPECTOR VAZQUEZ: Blood Diamond will be out in 2024, but I’m not sure after that.
+There’s a particular event I would like to write about, but where it happened is important to the plot, and that might reveal more than I’m prepared to at this stage.